Ordination of women in the Anglican Communion: Anglican Church in Aotearoa, New Zealand, and Polynesia

 The Anglican Church in Aotearoa, New Zealand and Polynesia first ordained women as priests in 1977 and was the first Anglican province to elect a woman as a diocesan bishop when, in 1989, Penny Jamieson was elected Bishop of Dunedin.
 She retired in 2004.
 In 2008 the Diocese of Christchurch elected Victoria Matthews, former Bishop of Edmonton in the Anglican Church of Canada, as 8th Bishop of Christchurch.
 In 2013, Helen-Ann Hartley became the first woman ordained in the Church of England to become a bishop when she was elected as Bishop of Waikato and joint diocesan bishop in the Diocese of Waikato and Taranaki.
-Since 2017, the Rt Rev Dr Eleanor Sanderson has served as Assistant Bishop of Wellington.
+From 2017 to 2022, the Rt Rev Dr Eleanor Sanderson had served as Assistant Bishop of Wellington.
 Wai Quayle became the first indigenous woman to be elected a bishop in the Anglican Church in Aotearoa, New Zealand and Polynesia in 2019.